 Because of the complexity of Goodwill of Southern Arizona’s operations, the board decided that a two-CEO structure would benefit the organization because of each person’s field of expertise.

-Co-President/CEO, Liz Gulick, has been with our organization since 2009 and oversees the Workforce Development programs and Marketing divisions.
-Co-President/CEO, Lisa Allen has over 15 years of experience with Goodwill Industries, having been with Southern Arizona since 2007.
-Lisa oversees the Retail and Operations divisions of the organization.
+Co-President/CEO, Liz Gulick (right), has been with our organization since 2009 and oversees the Workforce Development programs and Marketing divisions.
+Co-President/CEO, Lisa Allen (left) has over 15 years of experience with Goodwill Industries, having been with Southern Arizona since 2007.
+Lisa chaperones the Retail and Operations divisions of the organization.
 Goodwill will not be filling the Vice President of Workforce Development & Marketing or the COO positions which were left vacant when Liz Gulick and Lisa Allen were appointed co-President/CEO.
 See Corporate Leadership.

-By the way, there has never been a Mark Curran associated with any Goodwill.
-Jim Gibbons is the CEO of Goodwill Industries International.
+In response to some fabricated news, a Mark Curran has never had any association with any Goodwill.
+Steve Preston is the CEO of Goodwill Industries International.
 Learn more about him.

-If you’ve seen rumors on your social media feed, please know that Snopes investigated those rumors.
-Please read their full article and decide for yourself.
-If you would like to learn more about our organization, please also feel free to contact us and schedule a meeting or tour at (520) 623-5174.
+If you’ve seen rumors on various news outlets, please know that Snopes investigated those false reports.
+Please read their full article.
+If you would like to learn more about our organization, please feel free to contact us and schedule a meeting or tour at (520) 623-5174.